 The first step in the rental process is filling out a rental application form.
 This isn't the same as a rental agreement.
 The landlord will use this application to determine whether the prospective tenant meets their requirements.

 When handing in the completed application form, the applicant will be charged an application screening fee.
 This fee is meant to cover the costs of obtaining a credit report and verifying the information that was given in the application.
-It is the applicant's responsibility to check what these fees are before applying as fees may vary.
+It is the applicant's responsibility to check what these fees are before applying, as prices may vary.

 It is the norm for landlords in Denver to ask for a security deposit to be put down.
 The amount for a security deposit varies widely depending on the type of rental and the monthly rental fee.

-Regardless of whether expats are looking to buy or rent property in Denver, it's important to factor in the cost of setting up utilities and paying the necessary bills.
+Regardless of whether new arrivals are looking to buy or rent property in Denver, it's essential to factor in the cost of setting up utilities and paying the necessary bills.

-Those renting property in Denver should consult the conditions of their lease to find out more about their utility payments.
-In most cases, landlords assume responsibility for setting up utilities like gas, electricity and water and tenants deal with optional extras such as telephone lines, internet and cable television packages.
+Those renting a property in Denver should check the conditions of their lease to find out more about their utility payments.
+In most cases, landlords assume responsibility for setting up utilities such as gas, electricity and water, and tenants deal with optional extras such as internet and cable television packages.
 Those buying property in Denver will have to arrange for utilities to be set up themselves.

 Waste management and recycling

-Residents moving into their new home can visit the city of Denver's official website to find out about the trash and recycling schedule in their area.
+Residents moving into their new homes can visit the city of Denver's official website or download the city's rubbish and recycling app to learn about their area's rubbish and recycling schedule.
 Residents can also sign up for recycling services on the same website.

 Buying property in Denver

 Expats looking at putting down roots and buying property in Denver will find that the city's housing market, much like its rental market, is incredibly competitive.
-First-time buyers are finding it especially tough to get their foot in the door.
+First-time buyers find it especially tough to get their foot in the door.

-One of the best things expats buying property can do is get pre-approval on a home loan.
-Expats need to take the time to organise their supporting documents and prove that they are legally employed in Denver.
-Having pre-approval will give expat buyers an advantage and increase the likelihood of one’s offer being accepted over others.
+One of the best things foreigners buying property can do is to get pre-approval on a home loan.
+New arrivals need to take the time to organise their supporting documents and prove that they are legally employed in Denver.
+Having pre-approval will give foreign buyers an advantage and increase the likelihood of one’s offer being accepted over others.

-Expats are also advised to enlist the services of a real estate agent to assist them in finding a suitable property in Denver.
-This will give access to a wider pool of potential properties, some of which have not even been publically advertised yet.
+Newcomers are also advised to enlist the services of a real-estate agent to assist them in finding a suitable property in Denver.
+This will give access to a wider pool of potential properties, some of which have not even been publicly advertised yet.

 ►Visas for the USA provides essential information on what expats need to do before moving to Denver